kenshoo/persistence-layer/README.md

 * ID field cannot be changed by an UPDATE command.
 * BUDGET field must be provided upon creation.
 * ACCOUNT_ID must be provided upon creation and the referenced Account entity must exist in DB.
 * BIDDING_STRATEGY is a field from another JOOQ table (usages of the campaign entity should not care about it).
-This requires that the "secondary" table referring the campaing table by a one-to-one relation.
+This requires that the "secondary" table refer to the campaing table by a one-to-one relation.

 ## The Book